DUNE/dune_plot_style/guidelines.md

 ### Font and font size

+- Use a sans serif font (e.g. Helvetica is setup with this package).
+- Limit the number of fonts and text styles (bold, italic, underlined, etc.)

 #### For presentations & posters:

-- Use a sans serif font (e.g. Helvetica is setup with this package).
 - Use large fonts for axis labels, legend entries, etc.  (The `dune_plot_style` package’s tools do this by default.)
-- Limit the number of font styles (bold, italic, underlined, etc.)

 #### For papers: